 Studio Set-Ups for Bird-Photography

 These are a new generation of photography destinations that have been built to attract photographers interested in birds.

 The usual combination consists of a ‘hide’, some ‘perches’, ‘feeding stations’, and water sources.

 Hides have been there for a long time.
-These are tents, wooden houses, camouflaged hide-outs or any place where a photographer can hide.
-Nothing wrong about these.
+These are tents, wooden houses, camouflaged hide-outs, or any place where a photographer can hide.
+Nothing wrong with these.
 In fact, I like the concept of hides.
 These don’t scare the birds and so good for them.
 The problem is with the perches and feeding stations.
 Sometimes with the water too!

 What these studio set-ups do is try to mimic natural habitat (basically all green background and some wooden perches) with easy to capture birds, which are attracted to the place by feed.